openvinotoolkit/openvino_notebooks/notebooks/stable-diffusion-text-to-image/README.md

 This notebook demonstrates how to convert and run stable diffusion using OpenVINO.

-Notebook contains the following steps:
+Notebook contains the following parts:
-1. Download and convert Stable Diffusion model from a public source using [OpenVINO integration with Hugging Face Optimum](https://huggingface.co/blog/openvino).
+1. Download the model from the Hugging Face Hub and converted to OpenVINO IR format with [Optimum Intel](https://huggingface.co/docs/optimum/intel/inference#stable-diffusion).
-2. Create a text-to-image inference pipeline
+2. Prepare text-to-image inference pipeline and demonstrate generation with a demo.
-3. Create a image-to-image inference pipeline
+3. Prepare image-to-image inference pipeline and demonstrate generation with a demo.
-3. Run Stable Diffusion pipeline with OpenVINO.

 ## Installation Instructions